Faculty Resource: Postdoc Recruitment Highlights

 Step 2: Create & Approve the Posting

-1. Ticket Creation: Your Dean’s Office initiates a JIRA ticket to HR.
+1. Ticket Creation: Your Dean’s Office contact initiates a JIRA ticket to HR.

-2. Review: HR sends a draft to you (Hiring Manager).
-Action: Approve the language promptly.
+2. Review: HR sends a draft to the you, the Hiring Manager, via the JIRA system.
+You must approve or revise the language promptly.

 3. The Link: * Identified Candidates: HR provides a private link for your candidate to apply.